 Like Level 1, the exam for Level 2 is also conducted once a year in June.
-The exam covers the topics related to portfolio management stressing candidate on synthesizing all the concepts and analytical methods in the entire curriculum.
-It majorly focuses on wealth planning and the exam format consists of 8-12 essay based questions and 10 multiple-choice questions.
-The time duration for the exam is 6 hours.
+The exam covers topics related to portfolio management stressing candidates on synthesizing all the concepts and analytical methods in the entire curriculum.
+It majorly focuses on wealth planning and the exam format consists of 8-12 essay-based questions and 10 multiple-choice questions.
+The time duration of the exam is 6 hours.

-The requirements for candidates to earn CFA charter, they must possess:
+The requirements for candidates to earn a CFA charter, they must possess:

 - Four years of professional and academic work experience in total

 - Be a member of the CFA Institute

 - Clear all three stages of the examination

 An average cost of an MBA in Financial Analysis can cost from INR 10,00,000 to INR 60,00,000 from colleges and universities around the world.
 A diploma course in Financial Analysis can cost around INR 50,000 to INR 3,00,000.
 Make sure you get a CFA course from the Indian Association of Investment Professionals.

 Popular Career Options